-4. Dress warmly and expect delays
+Bundle up and expect delays

 MAX Light Rail, WES Commuter Rail and Portland Streetcar will operate normally unless there is a problem with the tracks, switches or the overhead wires.
-To be safe, always dress warmly, expect delays and make sure you’re visible when it’s dark out.
+To be safe, always dress warmly, plan extra time and make sure you’re visible when it’s dark out.

-If we expect MAX, WES or Streetcar service will be interrupted for a significant period of time, we’ll send out shuttle buses to carry riders between stations.
+If we expect MAX, WES or Streetcar service to be interrupted for a significant period of time, we’ll make every effort to send out shuttle buses to carry riders between stations.
 That means you’ll go to the station like you normally would, but you’ll board a shuttle bus instead of a train.

 The bus will pull up near the station, with a sign that says “Shuttle.”
 Unless otherwise indicated, the bus will stop at all the stations along the route.
 If unsafe conditions prevent the shuttle bus from serving a particular station, the bus will stop nearby instead.
 In extreme conditions, we may not be able to send out shuttle buses; if this happens, we will let you know as soon as possible.